 Where is ESPN BET Legal?
-Use Promo Code ROTO for a Referral Bonus In These States
+Use Promo Code ROTO For A Referral Bonus In These States

 When Does ESPN BET Go Live?

-ESPN BET went live in 17 states throughout the country today.
+ESPN BET went live in 17 states throughout the country on Tuesday.
 Sign up with the ESPN BET promo code ROTO for an exclusive $250 in bonus bets welcome offer by clicking through the "BET NOW" link below and typing in ROTO in the promo code field during sign-up.

 This article is part of our Betting Promotions series.